Contact our Psychiatry Department: 641.494.5170

-An addiction is an uncontrollable dependence on a certain substance or activity.
-People become addicted to different things for different reasons, but can all be affected both physically and psychologically.
+Addiction is an uncontrollable dependence on a certain substance or activity.
+People become addicted to different things for different reasons, but they all can be affected both physically and psychologically.

 Quitting an addiction is an extremely difficult task.
 While recognizing your problem is the first major step, quitting takes hard work and commitment.
 It is often helpful to use psychotherapy to quit an addiction.
 Emotional support from friends and family is also crucial to your success.
 Continued determination will help you reach your goal and fight off any temptations for relapse.

 Suboxone is used to treat opiate dependence.

 Opioid dependence is increasingly a problem in many communities.
 An estimated 20% or more of individuals interested in getting help for their dependence avoid seeking treatment because of the stigma attached to the condition and limited treatment availability.

 Physicians are specifically trained in office-based treatment of opioid dependence.
 Opioid-dependent patients often prefer office-based treatment because it allows greater privacy than more traditional forms of care.
 In addition, because the medication used (buprenorphine/naloxone) is available by prescription, office-based treatment is often more flexible and convenient than other treatments.
 It is an important part of an overall treatment plan for combating opioid addiction when used in conjunction with therapy and support.

 Contact Dr. Ramos in our WestBrook office at 641.494.5170 to discuss treatment options.

 Bipolar disorder, also known as manic-depressive illness, is a complex brain disorder that involves sudden mood shifts from high to low.
 These dramatic mood swings, known as episodes, are referred to as stages of mania and depression.
 Bipolar disorder affects over 5 million Americans.
 It most frequently develops in late adolescence or early adulthood but may begin during childhood, as well.